AVEVA/AVEVA-Samples-PI-System/PI-System-Deployment-Tests/scripts/README.md

 6. To view test results, navigate to the _\PI-System-Deployment-Tests-master\testResults_ folder and double-click the HTML file.

-    **Result:** A summary of tests results by test class name are shown
+    **Result:** A summary of tests results by test class name are shown.
+Don't forget to check the reasons for any skipped tests in the Log Files.
+A skipped test may indicate that you do not have the latest version of a PI component.